Ed Miliband at odds with energy firms over prices plan

 It has been suggested that the move could cost the industry £4.5bn.

-Energy UK, the trade body representing the six largest energy firms, said it would "freeze the money to build and renew power stations, freeze the jobs and livelihoods of the 600,000-plus people dependent on the energy industry and make the prospect of energy shortages a reality, pushing up the prices for everyone."'Gaming the system'
+Energy UK, the trade body representing the six largest energy firms, said it would "freeze the money to build and renew power stations, freeze the jobs and livelihoods of the 600,000-plus people dependent on the energy industry and make the prospect of energy shortages a reality, pushing up the prices for everyone."

 One energy expert said £110bn needed to be spent by 2025 to "re-wire" the country's energy supplies after a decade or so of comparative under-investment.